Camden County under a coastal flood advisory until early Saturday evening

 In the event you become trapped by moving water, make your way to the highest point available and contact emergency services by calling 911.

-When heavy rain occurs, there is a potential for flooding, particularly in areas that are low-lying or prone to floods.
-It is crucial to never drive through water on the road, even if it appears shallow.
-According to the NWS, as little as 12 inches of fast-flowing water can carry away most vehicles.
+During periods of heavy rainfall, especially in low-lying and flood-prone areas, the risk of flooding escalates.
+Remember this crucial advice: never attempt to drive through water on the road, even if it appears shallow.
+According to the NWS, as little as 12 inches of rapidly flowing water can carry away most vehicles.
 Stay safe by being prepared and informed.

 Source: The National Weather Service